Expertspost · Practical guides, researched and explained

 Prep is the whole job

-Clear the room or pull everything to the center and cover it.
-Take down outlet covers, switch plates, and anything on the walls.
-Now clean the walls — really clean them.
-Grease and dust stop paint from bonding, and kitchens especially have a film you cannot see.
-A sponge with a little dish soap, then a rinse with clean water, then let it dry.
+Clear the room, or pull everything to the center and cover it.
+Remove outlet covers, switch plates, and everything hanging on the walls.
+Then wash the walls — really wash them.
+Benjamin Moore's room-painting guide puts cleaning before everything else for a reason: grease and dust stop paint from bonding, and kitchen walls especially carry a film you cannot see.
+A sponge with diluted dish soap, a rinse with clean water, and full drying time.

-Fill nail holes and dents with spackle, let it dry, and sand smooth.
-Lightly sand any glossy areas so the new paint has something to grip.
-Wipe the dust off with a damp cloth.
-Then tape — slowly, pressing the edge down hard with a putty knife so paint cannot creep under it.
-Loose tape is where bleed comes from.
-This whole stage takes longer than the painting and it is not optional.
+Assuming you are clear: fill nail holes and dents with spackle, let it dry, and sand smooth.
+Scuff-sand any glossy areas so new paint can grip, then wipe the dust off with a damp cloth.
+Tape slowly, pressing the edge down hard with a putty knife — loose tape is where bleed comes from.
+Lay canvas drop cloths rather than thin plastic, which turns slippery the moment a drip lands on it, and tape the cloth's edge along the baseboard so it cannot creep.
+This stage takes longer than the painting, and it is not optional.

 What to buy and what to skip

-Cheap tools are a false economy in painting more than almost anywhere.
-The list that matters:
+Painting punishes cheap tools more than almost any other home job.
+The short list that matters:

 • A good angled brush.
-A two-and-a-half-inch angled sash brush from a real brand like Purdy or Wooster cuts a clean line a cheap brush never will, and it does not shed bristles into your wall.
+A 2.5-inch angled sash brush from a reputable maker cuts a clean line a bargain brush never will, and does not shed bristles into the wall.
+Benjamin Moore's guide specifies exactly this brush for cutting in.

-• A proper roller cover.
-Match the nap to the wall: 3/8 inch for smooth walls, 1/2 inch or more for texture.
-Cheap covers leave lint and shed fuzz.
+• The right roller cover.
+Match nap to texture: 3/8-inch for smooth walls, 1/2-inch or more for textured surfaces.
+Cheap covers shed lint into the finish.

-• A roller extension pole, a sturdy tray with liners, and proper painter's tape.
-The pole saves your shoulders and gives smoother strokes than a ladder ever will.
+• An extension pole, a sturdy tray with liners, and proper painter's tape.
+The pole saves your shoulders and produces straighter, more even strokes than working off a ladder.

-What you can skip: paint sprayers for a single room (the cleanup and masking eat the time you save), and the gimmicky edging gadgets, which never beat a steady hand and a good brush.
+What to skip: paint sprayers for a single room, where masking and cleanup eat every minute the sprayer saves, and the gimmicky edging gadgets, which have never beaten a steady hand with a good sash brush.

 Cutting in and rolling

-"Cutting in" means brushing the edges — corners, around trim, along the ceiling — that a roller cannot reach.
-Do this first, one wall at a time.
-Load the brush, tap off the excess, and paint a band a couple of inches wide along the edge.
+"Cutting in" means brushing the borders a roller cannot reach — along the ceiling line, corners, trim, outlets.
+Do it first, one wall at a time: load the brush, tap off the excess, and lay a band a couple of inches wide along each edge.

 Roll into wet paint, never into dry; that one rule kills most of the streaks.